"Our Favorite Things" Video Series – Faculty AI Discernment

 Dr. Povinelli discusses his openness to students trying generative technology in his classroom while maintaining a focus on supporting their discernment of its use and impact on their learning.

+More videos to come!
 Visit the CTL's Artificial Intelligence and Generative and Emerging Technologies Support for the Classroom for more AI information or click here to find additional AI teaching resources